mortie/gilia/README.md

 ## TODO

+### Make namespaces differentiate between 'set but none' and 'not set'

+Currently, assigning 'none' to a key in a namespace is the same as clearing that key.
+We probably want to keep track of whether a key exists but is none, or if the key doesn't exist at all.
+Because currently, something like this doesn't work:

+	foo := none
+	foo = 10

+We also want it to be an error to look up an undeclared variable.

 ### Clean up the SBO stuff in the parser

 In the parser and bytecode generator, small buffer optimization (SBO) is used